That-One-Nerd/Nerd_STF/README.md

 Nerd_STF has recently been remade, completely rebuilding many of its topics.

 ## What does it include?
 Nerd_STF will include math structures as well as other computer science topics.
 Right now, it is mainly focused on mathematics, but will branch out in the future.
-It currently contains things like lists of 3 doubles or ints, or `Vert`, `Line`, and `Triangle` classes, that are rich in implementation.
+It currently contains things like lists of 3 floats or ints, or `Vert`, `Line`, and `Triangle` classes, that are rich in implementation.

 ## What about Nerd_STF Versions `2021`?
 Nerd_STF `2021` used an different version scheme, based on the year, as you might have guessed (it is not the year `2` right now), and while I will be keeping the `2021` versions up, I wouldn't recommend using them, and the code is old code, written by a more naive me.
 Hell, I wrote an entire `List<T>` class there before I knew of the `System.Collections.Generic.List<T>` class that did literally everything for me already.
 Oh well.
 So, keep that in mind when you check out those versions of the library.